An Introduction to Probabilistic Programming: Gibbs Sampling

+One of the computational bottlenecks Metropolis-within-Gibbs samplers is evaluating the acceptance ratio in Equation~\eqref{eq:gibbs-mh-accept}.
+This ratio requires that we evaluate $p(Y, X \setminus \{x\}, x\!=\!c')$ and $p(Y, X \setminus \{x\}, x\!=\!c)$.
+In a model with unobserved variables $X = \{x_1, \ldots, x_N\}$ and observed variables $Y = \{y_1, \ldots, y_M\}$ this requires $O(N+M)$ computation.
+When we update each variable individually, we have to evaluate the acceptance ratio $N$ times for each Gibbs sweep, which means that a full update to all variables requires $O(N \: (N+M))$ computation.
+However, it turns out that we can avoid much of this computation if we make use of the fact that changes to a single variable $x$ leave probabilities for many variables in the model unchanged.

-From an implementation point of view, given our compiled graph $(V,A,\m{P},\m{Y})$ we can compute the acceptance probability in Equation~\eqref{eq:gibbs-mh-accept} by evaluating the expressions $\m{P}(v)$ for each $v \in V$, substituting the values for the current sample $X$ and the proposal $X'$.
-More precisely, if we use $X$ to refer to the set of unobserved variables and $\m{X}$ to refer to the map from variables to their values,
+From an implementation point of view, we can compute the acceptance probability in Equation~\eqref{eq:gibbs-mh-accept} by evaluating the expressions $\m{P}(v)$ for each $v \in V$, for a graph $(V,A,\m{P},\m{Y})$.
+As before we decompose $V = Y \cup X$ into the set of observed variables $Y$ and the set of unobserved variables $X$.
+We will now use the notation $\m{X}$ to refer to the map from variables to their values,